 (WSA Sub Neg 1395)

 But his time as governor was not long.
-Baxter’s opponents almost immediately accusing him of illegally fencing government land and he was removed from office December 20th, less than two months later.
+Baxter’s opponents almost immediately accusing him of illegally fencing government and he was removed from office December 20th, less than two months later.
 Secretary of State Elliot S.N.
 Morgan took over until Thomas Moonlight of Kansas, a vocal opponent of cattlemen in general, was appointed in January 1887.
 Baxter was later a delegate from Laramie County to the Wyoming Constitutional Convention and made an unsuccessful run for governor in 1890 against Francis E. Warren.

 In 1936, Edith Alger of Lander contacted John A. Baxter requesting information about his time in Wyoming.
 Alger was employed by the Works Progress Administration’s Federal Writers Program.
-This program was designed to provide jobs to the unemployed while collecting the history of their area through the Stories of Pioneer Life project.
+This program was designed to provide jobs to the unemployed while collecting the history of their area through several projects, including the Stories of Pioneer Life project.
 Baxter and Alger exchanged several letters that year, one of which included this defense of his brother’s actions.

 September 16, 1936